cowprotocol/docs/docs/cow-protocol/tutorials/solvers/create.md

 ## Idea

 Let us consider the case of [Yearn](https://yearn.fi) tokens.
 A user has `USDC` and wants to buy `yvUSDC`.
-If no solver understands how to deposit into a yearn vault, all solutions from solvers will require an LP `USDC/yvUSDC` to settle the order.
-But, we know how to deposit into a yearn vault, so we can create a solver that understands how to do that.
+If no solver understands how to deposit into a Yearn vault, all solutions from solvers will require an LP `USDC/yvUSDC` to settle the order.
+But we know how to deposit into a Yearn vault, so we can create a solver that understands how to do that.

 :::tip Get the big picture